youngcopy/dpdk/doc/guides/getting_started_guide/device_setup/linux_modules.rst

    If, for some reason, vfio is unavailable, then UIO-based modules, ``igb_uio`` and ``uio_pci_generic`` may be used.
    See section :ref:`uio` for details.

-Most devices require that the hardware to be used by DPDK be unbound from the kernel driver it uses, and instead be bound to the ``vfio-pci`` kernel module before the application is run.
+Most devices require that the hardware to be used by DPDK be unbound from the kernel module it uses, and instead be bound to the ``vfio-pci`` kernel module before the application is run.
 For such PMDs, any network ports or other hardware under Linux* control will be ignored and cannot be used by the application.

 To bind ports to the ``vfio-pci`` module for DPDK use, or to return ports to Linux control, a utility script called ``dpdk-devbind.py`` is provided in the ``usertools`` subdirectory.
 This utility can be used to provide a view of the current state of the network ports on the system, and to bind and unbind those ports from the different kernel modules, including the VFIO and UIO modules.
 The following are some examples of how the script can be used.